 7.2 Managing Staff

-Public sector managers and supervisors in special bodies apply the public sector employment principles.
+Public sector managers and supervisors apply the public sector employment principles.
 They provide a safe, encouraging and supportive work environment that recognises and values diversity, abilities and contributions.
-They give a clear sense of direction and purpose to employees.
+They give their employees a clear sense of direction and purpose.

-They understand and respond to the legitimate concerns of employees, and encourage work arrangements that enable them to achieve a work-life balance.
+They understand and respond to legitimate concerns of their employees, and encourage work arrangements that enable their employees to achieve a work-life balance.

 7.3 Supporting Others

-Public sector employees of special bodies work co-operatively with their colleagues and other public sector body employees.
+Public sector employees work co-operatively with their colleagues and other public sector body employees.
 They support and learn from them and accept differences in personal style.

 They respect, and seek when necessary, the professional opinions of colleagues in their area of competence, and acknowledge their contribution.

-Public sector employees, managers and supervisors of special bodies provide other public sector employees with support and guidance.
+Public sector employees, managers and supervisors provide other public sector employees with support and guidance.